jzemel/song_signature/README.md

 # Phish graphs
-Data visualization: 40+ years of Phish setlists, song lengths, visualized in a client side web app.
+Data visualization: 40+ years of Phish setlists, song lengths, visualized in a client side web app (better on desktop).

 Inspired by [Phish.in](http://Phish.in), [phishjustjams.com](http://phishjustjams.com), [@you_enjoy_my_data](https://www.instagram.com/you_enjoy_my_data/), and others.
 I wanted to see how song performances vary by show, stack up against each other visually - mainly by how long they get **jammed** out.
 Made this for fun.
 (Claude assist on the css and style.)

 All credit to Phish.in API.

-Served from github pages, accessible at https://jzemel.github.io/song_signature/
+Served from github pages, accessible at https://phishgraphs.com OR https://jzemel.github.io/song_signature/

 # To use
 * open up [the sites page](https://jzemel.github.io/song_signature/)